Skip to main content

 • Alexander or Graham: Alexander Graham Bell invented the telephone and was a co-founder of AT&T.

-• Thomas or Edison: Thomas Edison’s inventions and contributions include the alkaline battery, wax paper, the first motion picture camera, and he is the reason we say “hello” instead of “ahoy” when we answer the phone.
+• Thomas or Edison: Thomas Edison’s inventions and contributions include the alkaline battery, wax paper, and the first motion picture camera, and he is the reason we say “hello” instead of “ahoy” when we answer the phone.

 Girl name options